jakobringler/blog/content/notes/Abusing Heightfields as Fast Image Canvas.md

 This brings us to the main issue: Where to store the data?

 Unfortunately storing image data on 3D geometry isn't very efficient.
-Polygon grids also store connectivity information and other data.
+Polygon grids also store connectivity information and other data which make them rather slow to work with, especially when dealing with higher resolutions.

+Tested when trying to do [[notes/Digit Recognition in Houdini |Digit Recognition in Houdini]].

 ### The Solution: